You’re More Spiritual Than You Think

 While it is impossible for any of us to truly comprehend the full magnitude of an Infinite Creator, it is difficult to proceed much further on the path of spiritual enlightenment until we can at least accept the reality of God in some form or essence.

-The fact that our human minds cannot hope to grasp the true infinity and eternity of this reality is no reason to dismiss it.
+The fact that human minds cannot hope to grasp the true infinity and eternity of this reality is no reason to dismiss it.
 If a child cannot understand the differential equations of mathematics, we cannot say such equations do not exist.

-Daniel Siegel suggests that none of us can escape the formative influences of our childhood and the extent to which we have been shaped by our parents, families, friends, communities, societies, cultures, and social histories.
+Daniel Siegel (2015) suggests that none of us can escape the formative influences of our childhood and the extent to which we have been shaped by our parents, families, friends, communities, societies, cultures, and social histories.
 And a significant part of any spiritual journey is having the honesty and courage to accept the truth about what we believe and who we are—our strengths and weaknesses.